 In 2013, she auctioned off twenty-three items of her clothing on Bloppis (Norwegian eBay) to raise money for Eco-agents, which is an environmental charity in Norway.
 A pair of her Dolce & Gabbana boots sold for 2700 Norwegian Kroner, roughly £273.
 She said that reusing clothes instead of discarding them was “a fun and easy way” to protect the environment.
 In the end, she raised close to £28000 for the organisation.

 Her Royal Highness has a Twitter account and an Instagram account that she uses to promote her charity work and give small insights into her family life.
 You can follow the Crown Princess on Twitter here and Instagram here.

-Her husband is currently in Rio de Janeiro, Brazil, supporting the Norwegian athletes at the 2016 Summer Olympic Games.
-It is believed she will celebrate her 43rd birthday privately with her family in Norway today.
+It is believed she will celebrate her 44th birthday privately with her family in Norway today.